bigbio/quantms/docs/introduction.rst

     Heuristics based on inference scores and groupings can then help in deciding which peptides to use for quantification of which protein.
-Aggregation of quantities to the protein level can be performed by several different rules (e.g., top-3) or left to the downstream statistical tools.
+Aggregation of quantities to the protein level can be performed by several different rules (e.g., top-3) or left to the downstream statistical tools (:doc:`inference`).

 - Downstream (statistical) data analysis
     Downstream data analysis tools like MSstats and Triqler can perform more elaborate normalization, imputation, aggregation
-    and statistical significance testing based on the raw intensities, protein associations and scores from the upstream pipeline.
+    and statistical significance testing based on the raw intensities, protein associations and scores from the upstream pipeline (:doc:`statistics`).

 - Quality control
-    Our chosen and developed quality control tools gather required information from the resulting mzTab file and optionally intermediate results to provide statistics and summary plots of important quality control metrics like (TODO).
+    Our chosen and developed quality control tools gather required information from the resulting mzTab file and optionally intermediate results to provide statistics and summary plots of important quality control metrics like (:doc:`pmultiqc`).

 .. image:: images/quantms.png